F0ra/style-transfer/README.md

 ## ================================================
   This is my first implemantation of image style/content transfer, based on [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576) with few improvements suggested by [Improving the Neural Algorithm of Artistic Style](https://arxiv.org/abs/1605.04603) such that:
 * used shifted activations when computing Gram matrices.
 Works fine.
+* Tried to use style layers weights in geometric progression, but it didn't improve result.
+Instead i use weights which equalized all style layers loss and norm them to scalar.
+This solution notably affected image transformation, but in both ways.
 * `-another row`: noice